habib-university/cs343-project/README.md

 - **paper_topic.csv**: Contains `Paper ID`, `Topic ID`
 - **paper_reference.csv**: Contains `Paper ID`, `Referenced Paper ID`

 The dataset is available at [GitHub Repository](https://github.com/habib-university/cs343-project).
+You can learn more about the data and its extraction process in the following paper:

+> Rothenberger, Liane, Muhammad Qasim Pasta, and Daniel Mayerhoffer.
+> "Mapping and impact assessment of phenomenon-oriented research fields: The example of migration research."
+> *Quantitative Science Studies* 2, no. 4 (2021): 1466-1485.

 ## Work Distribution
 Each group must split their efforts equally between two tasks: